HeinnerAmaro/currencyExchangeParallel/README.md

-# currencyExchangePararell
+# currencyExchangeParallel
-Currency Exchange app that transforms differency currencies into US dollar at pararell.
+Currency Exchange app that transforms differency currencies into US dollar at parallel.